BoltzmannEntropy/polarization/README.md

 **If you are also considering graduate school**, you should start by reading: *"Preparing for the quantum revolution: What is the role of higher education"*

+The article discusses the important role higher education should play in preparing society for the coming quantum revolution.
+As quantum technologies such as computing, sensing, and communications advance, there will be major impacts across many industries and all levels of society.
+Universities need to expand quantum curricula, research, and lab capacity to train the quantum-ready workforce of the future.
+Partnerships with industry and national labs are also key to providing real-world experiences.
+Additionally, institutions must focus on quantum literacy and outreach to the broader community.
+The quantum revolution brings immense opportunities as well as risks, and higher education must take the lead in readying both students and the public to meet this watershed moment.

 [https://par.nsf.gov/servlets/purl/10233228](https://par.nsf.gov/servlets/purl/10233228)